Which issues would you most highlight to someone new to your country?

 What are the emerging trends in employment law in your jurisdiction?

-There is an ongoing focus on achieving equal pay for women, principally via the introduction of statutory gender pay gap reporting in April 2017, with a requirement for affected companies (those with 250 or more employees) to publish their first reports by April 2018 at the latest (and by each subsequent April).
+There is an ongoing focus on achieving equal pay for women, principally via the introduction of statutory gender pay gap reporting in April 2017, with a requirement for affected companies (those with 250 or more employees) to publish their first reports by April 2018 (and by each subsequent April).
+As anticipated, the initial round of reporting was the subject of much scrutiny by the media, and it is likely that the next reporting deadline – in April 2019 – will receive similar attention, particularly for those companies which reported significant gaps in 2018.

 In June 2016 the United Kingdom voted to leave the European Union.
-The process of negotiating an exit is likely to take some time and it is not yet clear what effect – if any – Brexit will have on EU-derived UK employment legislation.
-Until the United Kingdom leaves the European Union, it remains subject to EU laws.
+The process of negotiating an exit is ongoing and it is not yet clear what effect – if any – Brexit will have on EU-derived UK employment legislation.
+Until the United Kingdom leaves the European Union, it remains subject to EU law.
 Substantial alterations thereafter are unlikely.

 The employment relationship